 It is also helpful to personify your fear.
 In other words, become friends with it, get to know it, have conversations with it.
 Sometimes, your fear is active because it has erroneously made assumptions.
 When you speak with it, you can explain to it the totality of the picture.
 Help it to see that even if a fear was valid when you were five years old, now that you are an adult the premise is different.

 Give your fear a character and personality.
-Mine actually looks (to my inner eye) like a big pussycat -- somewhat of a cross between a tiger, a cat, and a cartoon character -- like the Texaco tiger for those of you who remember him.
+Mine actually looks (to my inner eye) like a goofy tiger -- somewhat of a cross between a tiger and a cartoon character -- like the "Esso tiger" for those of you who remember him.
 This "tiger" and I have conversations -- we discuss what are appropriate fears and why certain fears are now outdated, and I express my gratefulness at its warnings when fear was indeed appropriate.

 Become Friends With Your Fear

 Make friends with your buddy 'fear', and acknowledge it for its assistance and discernment.
 Ask it to warn you of any life-threatening situations.
 Ask it to 'ride out' the situations that are simply requiring you to stretch and take a risk.
 This will allow you to live a more 'freed-up' life.

 In my life, things have lightened up immensely since we (my fear and I) now realize that rejection and abandonment are no longer life-threatening issues -- as they may have been at 9 months of age.
 Even failure and ridicule have lost their childhood charge, since those also are outside of the life-threatening category.
 You need to clarify what situations are no longer life-threatening, and communicate that to your new buddy 'fear'.